casemiromjm/BD-Scripts/README.md

 # BD-Scripts
-Archives used in BD project
+Repository with .sql files used on our project